-- a) The provisions of the Site Waste Minimisation and Management Plan (SWMMP) are to be implemented at all times during the course of the work - b) Arrange for the delivery of materials so that materials are delivered 'as needed' to prevent the degradation of materials through weathering and moisture damage - c) Consider organising to return excess materials to the supplier or manufacturer - d) Allocate an area for the storage of materials for use, recycling and disposal - (considering slope, drainage, location of waterways, stormwater outlets and vegetation)e) Clearly 'signpost' the purpose and content of the storage areas - f) Arrange contractors for the transport, processing and disposal of waste and recycling.
-Ensure that all contractors are aware of the legal requirements for disposing of waste. - g) Promote separate collection bins or areas for the storage of residual waste - h) implement measures to prevent damage by the elements, odour and health risks, and windborne litter - i) Minimise site disturbance and limit unnecessary excavation - j) Ensure that all waste is transported to a place that can lawfully be used as a waste facility - Retain all records demonstrating lawful disposal of waste and keep them readily accessible for inspection by regulatory authorities such as council, Department of Environment and Climate Change (DECC) or WorkCover NSW Standard Condition: E32
+- a) Arrange for the delivery of materials so that materials are delivered 'as needed' to prevent the degradation of materials through weathering and moisture damage - b) Consider organising to return excess materials to the supplier or manufacturer - c) Allocate an area for the storage of materials for use, recycling and disposal (considering slope, drainage, location of waterways, stormwater outlets and vegetation) - d) Clearly 'signpost' the purpose and content of the storage areas - e) Arrange contractors for the transport, processing and disposal of waste and recycling.
+Ensure that all contractors are aware of the legal requirements for disposing of waste. - f) Promote separate collection bins or areas for the storage of residual waste - g) implement measures to prevent damage by the elements, odour and health risks, and windborne litter - h) Minimise site disturbance and limit unnecessary excavation - i) Ensure that all waste is transported to a place that can lawfully be used as a waste facility - j) Retain all records demonstrating lawful disposal of waste and keep them readily accessible for inspection by regulatory authorities such as council, Department of Environment and Climate Change (DECC) or WorkCover NSW.